Read Text from Images with C# OCR

 Console.WriteLine(result.Text);

-// 1 page for every frame (page) in the TIFF
+// Note: One page is returned for each frame (page) in the TIFF input.

 Imports IronOcr